ShereneC/student-workbook/src/reflections/wk1/Day3.md

-# Dos Dia - Environment Setup
+# Tres Dia - Building with Bootstrap

 Today's Reflection:

-##What is a Pseudo-Class and what are some of the most common ones you think you will use
+## What is your favorite tip that you think is the most beneficial to improving your design?

 ###

-##What is Specificity and how might you use it to your benefit?
+## Compile a couple resources that you think might be helpful when trying to review examples of good design ideas.

 ###

-##What problems do you think you could run into if you over-utilized the !important feature?
+## How do you think good design influences people when visiting a website and what sorts of things could you convey through design alone?

 ###